 - Loss of enjoyment of life

 - Emotional distress

 - Scarring or permanent loss of a limb

 You might have to file a lawsuit if the insurance company denies your claim or offers an inadequate settlement.
-You could seek punitive damages, a form of compensation meant to punish the defendant for their actions.
-A jury might make this award to you if you can prove the at-fault party acted with gross negligence and in total disregard of another’s safety.
+You could seek punitive damages or compensation to punish the defendant for their actions.
+A jury might make this award to you if you can prove the at-fault party acted with gross negligence and in total disregard for another’s safety.

 If you want to sue for compensation for your losses, you must follow a strict timeframe called a statute of limitations.
 New York enforces a three-year statute of limitations.
-That means you must initiate your lawsuit within three years of the date of the car crash.
+That means you must initiate your lawsuit within three years of the car crash date.
 If the statute expires before you can file, you will likely lose your right to pursue legal action against the negligent party.

 At Hach & Rose, LLP, our New York ejection injury attorneys believe accident victims deserve the chance to hold other people accountable for their misconduct.
 Someone else is responsible for your ejection injury and should face the consequences.

 We offer dependable representation and support to each client who hires us.
 We will guide you through the process and remain by your side until the end.
 You can count on us to treat you as a priority from the moment you walk into our offices.

 If you sustained an ejection injury in a car accident due to someone’s negligence, call Hach & Rose, LLP for your free consultation at (212) 779-0057.
 We’re available 24/7 to speak with you.